Modularity of Relatively Rational Vertex Algebras and Fusion Rules of Principal Affine W-Algebras: Modular Invariance of Vertex Algebra Characters

 \begin{proof} The modular invariance of the restricted trace functions $F_M(\tau, z | \vac)$ has been established by Miyamoto \cite{Miyamoto.theta} for even vertex algebras.
-The extension to vertex superalgebras is straightforward, the important condition to maintain is that the conformal weights be integers.
+The extension to vertex algebras with nontrivial odd part is straightforward, the important condition to maintain is that the conformal weights be integers.
 The modular invariance of the $F_M$ at arbitrary $u \in V$ now follows from Theorem \ref{theorem1.body}. \end{proof}